ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

     - Many top brands in a given year only have a few products.

- - Compared to appearance or fit issues, durability problems have a much bigger effect on ratings.
+ - Compared to color or fit issues, appearance and durability problems have a much bigger effect on ratings.

-     - A 10 percente increase in durability complaints is associated with a decrease of approximately ~ 0.28 stars in average product rating, making durability the most critical factor affecting customer satisfaction.
+     - A 10 percente increase in durability complaints is associated with a decrease of approximately more than 0.3 stars in average product rating in both cheap and mid price products, making durability one of the most critical factor affecting customer satisfaction.
+Appearance affects mid price products more than cheap ones (coefficients -3.5 vs -2.7).

-     - Other complaint types such as size/fit, appearance, and color also negatively impact ratings, but with smaller effect sizes (~ 0.15 – 0.16 stars per 10% increase), indicating that not all issues are equally important to customers.
+     - Other complaint types such as size/fit and color also negatively impact ratings, but with smaller effect sizes (~ 0.2 and 0.17 stars per 10% increase for size and color, respectively in case of cheap products.
+In case of mid-price products both of these complains are affecting similarly less than 0.1), indicating that not all issues are equally important to customers.

 - The importance of complaint types varies across price segments.

-     - In cheap products, durability issues have the strongest negative impact on ratings (coefficient ~ -2.9), dominating all other complaint types (size ~ -1.7, appearance ~ -1.5, and color ~ -1.6).
+     - In cheap products, durability issues have the strongest negative impact on ratings (coefficient ~ -3.1), dominating all other complaint types (size ~ -2.1, appearance ~ -2.7, and color ~ -1.7).

-     - In mid-priced products, both durability and appearance-related complaints have a strong impact on ratings, with coefficients of approximately -2.9 for durability and -3.0 for appearance.
+     - In mid-priced products, both durability and appearance related complaints have a strong impact on ratings, with coefficients of approximately -3.3 for durability and -3.5 for appearance.
 This shows that customers in this price segment value both functionality and visual quality, with appearance having a slightly stronger effect.
-Other factors such as size (~ -0.2) and color (~ -0.7) have a noticeably smaller impact in this segment.
+Other factors such as size (~ -0.7) and color (~ -0.8) have a noticeably smaller impact in this segment.

      - Customer expectations rise and shift with price: from a focus on durability in cheap products to a combination of durability and appearance in mid-priced products.

-     - In luxury products, no clear pattern is observed due to the very small number of products, making results unreliable.
+     - In luxury products, the sample size is very small, which makes the model unreliable.
+This is evidenced by an implausible appearance coefficient of -8.0 and a size coefficient of +0.37.